 Exporting Network & Scenario Data

 This section describes the different methods to export data from a SAInt project.
 The user can select different file formats to export data to, but native SAInt formats or the Excel file format are preferred over text or comma-separated versions as more user-friendly.
-The option of exporting is available from Figure 1 shows the two buttons and sub-menus used for these two options.
+The option of exporting is available from or from .
+Figure 1 shows the two buttons and sub-menus used for these two options.

 |